 Arterial or venous carboxyhemoglobin saturation.

-No. It can happen at any time.
+No, it can happen at any time.

 54. What are the physical properties of carbon monoxide?

-Colorless, odorless, tasteless, non-irritating and gas.
+It’s a colorless, odorless, tasteless, non-irritating gas.

 55. What are the most common sources of CO in deaths?

-Fires, automobile exhaust, defective heaters and incomplete combustion of burning products.
+Fires, automobile exhaust, defective heaters, and incomplete combustion of burning products.

 56. When is CO produced?